 To be successful in anything you choose to do, whether in weight training or in your career, you need obtain a positive attitude in life.
-Take this beginning of the New Year and start off a new, more positive you.
+Take this beginning of the New Year and start off a new you, a more positive you.
 Let’s look at one aspect, living a healthy and fit lifestyle.
 If you’re serious about changing your body and living a healthy and fit lifestyle you need to look at the glass as being half full.
 Start out with first getting rid of bad eating habits.
 This begins with what you choose to put in your kitchen.
 You are what you eat and if you only have healthy selections to choose from you’ll be fueling your body with the right nutrients.

 Next should be focusing on building a good, solid foundation.
 This takes time, patience, and persistence.
 Remember, if it happened overnight everyone would look like a Greek God, but the truth is, you need to have the will power to restrain from urges, and the determination to want to climb over every obstacle in your way and make yourself better.
 When you 1st start building this foundation, your worries of what people may think of you should be thrown to the wind.
 Worry about how you feel about yourself.
 You shouldn’t go into the gym and worry about how much weight you’re throwing around, and who’s watching you use lighter weights, instead worry about you stimulating your muscle and developing the mind-to-muscle connection.
 Don’t’ worry about the snacks your giving up; instead, think about how those snacks would keep you from reaching your ultimate goal.
 Worry about the schedule you need to stick to, instead of how your gym time may interfere with your social life.
 Take the initiative and see the positive in everything you do even if you give up some pleasures.